Northerly Island: History

-The initial plans that led to the construction of Northerly Island were inspired by the 1893 Columbian Exposition which saw the significant expansion of Jackson Park.
-Based on that success, in 1894 the South Park Commission proposed improvements to the lakefront from Jackson Park to Grant Park that led to an 1896 plan to connect the two parks with a new outer belt of parks enclosing a shoreline lagoon.
+The initial plans that led to the construction of Northerly Island were inspired by the 1893 Columbian Exposition, which saw the significant expansion of Jackson Park.
+Following that success, in 1894 the South Park Commission proposed improvements to the lakefront from Jackson Park to Grant Park that led to an 1896 plan to connect the two parks with a new outer belt of parks enclosing a shoreline lagoon.

 Daniel Burnham's 1909 "Plan of Chicago" renewed the call for the creation of a chain of lakefront parks between Jackson Park and 12th Street.
 Northerly Island was the only lakefront structure to be built based on that Plan.
 Northerly Island forms the southern end of Chicago Harbor, and the eastern boundary of Burnham Harbor.
 As indicated by the color green on the original plan, the island was to be populated by trees and grass for the public enjoyment.
 Daniel Burnham died in 1912.
 By 1916, Edward H. Bennett, co-author of the Plan of Chicago, wrote that a lakefront location would be most suitable for an airport serving the central business district.
 By 1922, Chicago Mayor William Hale Thompson recommended locating the downtown airport at Northerly Island.

 Work on the island began in 1920 when Chicago voters approved a $20 million bond issue to create Northerly Island, with construction completed by 1925.

 A short time later in 1930, the Adler Planetarium was built; and in 1933–34 the island was at the center of festivities at the "Century of Progress" World's Fair.
 Taking part in the Century of Progress Exposition, 24 Italian Savoia-Marchetti S55X flying boats, under the command of General Italo Balbo, make the first transatlantic formation flight between Italy and Chicago.
 Only flying boats could be used because Chicago did not yet have a suitable nearby airport, except for Grant Park, which was occasionally used as a landing strip.

-Local publishing mogul Merrill C. Meigs supported earlier recommendations for converting Northerly Island into an airport, but construction did not begin for numerous reasons, such as lack of funds during the Great Depression and WW II.
+Local publishing mogul Merrill C. Meigs supported earlier recommendations for converting Northerly Island into an airport, but construction did not begin for numerous reasons, such as lack of funds during the Great Depression and WWII.
 Construction did not begin until after a competing proposal to host the United Nations Headquarters on the island was lost in 1946.
 The Works Progress Administration connected the island to the mainland via a causeway at 12th Street in 1938.
 During this period Northerly Island was full of paths and walkways as well as a beach at 12th Street.